 Having a baby is a joy and a blessing, but many first-time parents struggle to know the best, affordable ways to take care of their baby.
-Sometimes parents believe that they do not need affordable dental care for their baby’s teeth and gums until the child is older, but choosing to not begin your baby’s oral care sooner would be a big mistake.
+Sometimes parents believe that they don’t need affordable dental care for their baby’s teeth and gums until the child is older, but choosing to not begin your baby’s oral care sooner would be a big mistake.
 Taking good care of your child’s baby teeth and gums will greatly impact permanent teeth that come in later.

 Before your baby’s teeth even appear, you should begin caring for your little one’s gums, because unhealthy gums can lead to gingivitis, which can affect the spacing of future permanent teeth.
 Spacing issues can lead to extensive cavities, or create a necessity for braces.
 For your little one’s long-term health, here are some affordable dental care options to help you protect your baby’s teeth and gums.